agoldbin/liftBuddy/Journal.md

 It's refactoring day.
 After talking with Matt and seeing Alex's presentation on using annotations for hibernate entities, I decided to do away with the xml config method and use annotations instead.
-I delete all the old entities and hibernate entity xmls and regenerated in IntelliJ.
+I delete all the old entities and hibernate com.aarongoldbin.entity xmls and regenerated in IntelliJ.
 I did have to add the annotation for auto-generated ids.
 I also got rid of the user interface dao since it was only used as an example.
 Things seem much cleaner in the project and tests pass.